 The TV Guide will take you through all the TV that's live and coming up.
 Most devices let you open the guide in either EPG (Electronic Program Guide) which lets you scroll horizontally across to see what's on later, or Guide, which tells you what's on now.

-If you want to check what channels you should get in your area just put your postcode into the Freeview checker.
+If you want to check what channels you should get in your area just put your postcode into the Freeview Channel Checker.

 On-demand TV through channel 100

 If you have a Freeview Play TV or set-top box it means that you’ve got on-demand TV built in, so you can catch up straight away on any shows you might have missed.

 Just go to channel 100 and you’ll see all the on-demand players you can use, plus a carousel of featured content to watch.
 You can filter programmes using the various categories, or use the universal search to find on-demand and live programming.